 All in all, though some will certainly argue that Professor Layton vs Phoenix Wright is not exactly a blend of both series, just the placing of the two characters inside the same case, the game is a great success.
 The division between exploration segments and trials does wonders for the pace of the adventure, and seeing Layton and Luke interact with Phoenix and Maya is an amazing feeling to those who know both franchises.

-In the end, though, regardless of whether one comes from the Layton camp or the Ace Attorney corner, one thing is hard to deny: it is hard to find a game that is so incredibly rich on its story while being balanced on its gameplay.
+In the end, though, regardless of whether one comes from the Layton camp or the Ace Attorney corner, one thing is hard to deny: it is tough to find a game that is so incredibly rich in its story while being balanced in its gameplay.
 Professor Layton vs Phoenix Wright delivers in those two fronts, and although – like water and oil – both gameplay styles never really mix, the combination they create here leads to some astonishing results.